 - What work or task has the animal been trained to perform?

-We do not require proof of certification or training.
-If you have questions about bringing a service animal to Spy Hop, please contact Adam Sherlock, In-House Programs Director, at adam@spyhop.org before your visit.
+If you have questions about bringing a service animal to Spy Hop, please contact Operations Director Adriana McGrath or In-House Programs Director Adam Sherlock.